digineo/texd/docs/getting-started.md

 ### CI Service

-This runs texd within a Docker container, and is primarily targeted for CI pipelines, but can be a viable alternative to the local mode.
-In fact, this mode is functionally equivalent to the *local mode*, with the one exception (texd being packaged and started in a container).
+This runs texd within a Docker container, and is primarily targeted for CI pipelines, but can be a viable alternative to local mode.
+In fact, this mode is functionally equivalent to *local mode*, with the one exception being texd is packaged and started in a container.

 To run texd as Docker service, use this command: